Jill Rose-Roger, MS, CCC-SLP

 Clear speech supports confidence, social connection, and success in the classroom.
 Articulation therapy at SOUND Skills focuses on helping children and adolescents produce speech sounds accurately and consistently so they can be understood with ease in conversation, presentations, and academic participation.

-Therapy is individualized, efficient, and developmentally appropriate, with an emphasis on carryover into real-life communication settings.
+Therapy is individualized, with an emphasis on carryover into real-life communication settings.
 Because speech sound development is closely connected to phonological awareness and early reading skills, intervention may also include activities that support emerging literacy foundations when appropriate.

 Receptive and Expressive Language